stolostron/rhacm-docs/governance/config_policy_ctrl.md

 {: caption="Table 1.
 Required and optional definition fields" caption-side="top"}

 <!--Still need to add doc to create a custom controller #1224-->
-Learn about how policies that are applied on your hub cluster.
+Learn about how policies are applied on your hub cluster.
 See [Policy samples](policy_sample_intro.md) for more details.
 Learn how to create and customize policies, see [Manage security policies](manage_policy_overview.md).

 See [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md) for more information about controllers.